weinpau/tdvrp/README.md

 1. Routing (solver) - the goal is to find a valid best possible order of tasks / customers.
 2. Scheduling - the goal is to determine the optimal travel times between the customer and the start times of the tasks.

+The full results of the work are summarized in the paper [An efective solution method for the time-dependent vehicle routing problem](https://github.com/weinpau/tdvrp/blob/master/paper/An%20effective%20solution%20method%20for%20the%20time-dependent%20vehicle%20routing%20problem.pdf).

 ### Features ###